AbbasAlameer/geoCancerPrognosticDatasetsRetriever/README.md

 The required input file is a GEO DataSets file obtainable as a download, upon querying for any particular cancer (ex.
 “Bladder cancer”), from the <a href="https://www.ncbi.nlm.nih.gov/geo/">GEO database</a>.

 ## Execution instructions
 Obtain a GeoDatasets input file for a specific cancer (for example using the search query “Bladder cancer”) and save it in the '/data/' directory.
-Next navigate to the '/bin/' in which geo_Cancer_Prognostic_Datasets_Retriever is found and run geo_Cancer_Prognostic_Datasets_Retriever with the following command:
+Next navigate to the '/bin/' in which geo_Cancer_Prognostic_Datasets_Retriever is found and run it with the following command:

 <p>
 <ul>geo_Cancer_Prognostic_Datasets_Retriever -f [INPUT_GEO_FILE] -c [CANCER_TYPE] -o [OUTPUT_FILE]</ul>